Our experienced and friendly team of veterinarians, nurses and support staff excel at providing first-class care for your much-loved pet.

 After missing the Gold Coast too much, she decided to move back home and joined the Tallebudgera Vet team in 2017.
 She hasn’t looked back since!

-Out of work, Caroline likes getting to the gym and enjoying our beautiful Gold Coast beaches with her charismatic Siberian husky, ‘Bruce Wayne’.
+Out of work, Caroline likes getting to the gym and enjoying our beautiful Gold Coast beaches with her charismatic Siberian husky, ‘Bruce Wayne’ and her Golden Retriever ‘Ava’.

 Gold Coast born and raised, Dr. Louise achieved her lifelong dream of becoming a Vet when she graduated from UQ with Honours in 2016.
 Since then, Louise has worked in both mixed and small animal practice, enjoying the large variety of work being a vet brings.
 Louise began working at Tallebudgera Vet late 2018 and is known for her constant cheerfulness and glowing smile.